reginalrinchere/Fire-Bolt-Motors/README.md

 Exception Handling:

 Built-in logic gracefully handles unexpected conditions such as missing or invalid data.
-Any errors are logged and appropriate notifications are triggered to ensure transparency and easy debugging.
+Any errors are logged, and appropriate notifications are triggered to ensure transparency and easy debugging.

 Test-Driven Development: